chinalwb/slidetoconfirm/README.md

 # Slide to confirm
 ### What's this?
-- It is a component that requires user slide to confirm for some proceedingt actions
+- It is a component that requires user slide to confirm for some proceeding actions
 - Works on Android

 ### How is it implemented?